 - Experience of designing and delivering successful education, training and/or awareness activities (e.g. trainers, teachers, help desk workers etc.)

 - Experience of security administration, security architecture, physical security, risk management, compliance etc.

-- Information security and/or IT audit or consultancy experience with a variety of organizations, and the accumulated wisdom that often comes with a long grey beard
+- Information security and/or IT audit or consultancy experience with a variety of organisations, and the accumulated wisdom that often comes with a long grey beard

-FAQ: “When creating an ISMS, is it absolutely necessary to include members from non-IT parts of the business (business owners, finance, legal, HR, etc.)?”
+FAQ: “When creating an ISMS, is it absolutely necessary to involve non-IT parts of the business (business owners, Finance, Legal, HR etc.)?”

 A: The short answer is YES!

 ISO27k is most definitely about information security management systems.
 IT security is of course a large part these days, given that so much information is communicated, stored and processed on computers, but non-computerized information assets (files, paperwork, printouts, knowledge) are still valuable corporate assets that deserve protection just as much as computer data, if not more so in the case of many forms of proprietary knowledge.
 What's more, the average IT department does not own and hence lacks full and total control of all the computer data, systems and/or networks in the entire organisation, so limiting the scope of the ISMS to IT would not necessarily protect all the data to the same degree.

 ISO/IEC 27001 is a deceptively simple and elegant standard.
 Designing and implementing a compliant and worthwhile ISMS is not trivial for several reasons: